pasqal-io/pasqal-cloud/docs/advanced-usage/use-cloud-client.md

 ## Batch

-A batch is a group of jobs that will run on the same QPU.
+A batch is a group of jobs that will run on the same QPU or emulator.
 Sequences can be specified at the batch level, at the job level, or both (jobs with their own sequence override the batch-level one).

 ### Submit Batch-level sequence